After Donald Trump Call To China President Vowing Silence On Protests, Hong Kong Gives Police Emergency Powers

 — Jake Hanrahan (@Jake_Hanrahan) October 4, 2019

-The emergency powers are designed specifically to prohibit protesters from concealing their faces with masks, adding that the invocation of the powers “doesn’t mean Hong Kong is in a state of emergency,” as quoted by The Morning Herald.
+The emergency powers are designed specifically to prohibit protesters from concealing their faces with masks, adding that the invocation of the powers “doesn’t mean Hong Kong is in a state of emergency,” as quoted by The Sydney Morning Herald.
 Instead, she called the mask ban “an effective deterrent to radical behavior.”

-On October 1, the day that Tsang was shot by police and a day called by Hong Kong’s police chief one of the “most violent and chaotic days” in the four months of protests, Trump not only failed to publicly mention the shooting — the first time a protester was struck by a live bullet since the protests began in June — he took to Twitter to congratulate the authoritarian Communist state on 70 years of existence.
+Aside from being the same day that Tsang was shot by police, October 1 was referred to by Hong Kong’s police chief as one of the “most violent and chaotic days” in the four months of protests.
+Meanwhile, Trump not only failed to publicly mention the shooting — the first time a protester was struck by a live bullet since the protests began in June — he also took to Twitter on that day to congratulate the authoritarian Communist state on 70 years of existence.

 Congratulations to President Xi and the Chinese people on the 70th Anniversary of the People’s Republic of China!